Native Integration Guide

 SDK Security

-Because the attack surface of an API is wider than that of a standlone application. the BlockID SDK has implemented a locking mechanism to prevent any kind of unauthorized access.
+As the attack surface of an API is broader than that of a standalone application, the BlockID SDK implements a locking mechanism to prevent unauthorized access.

-For security purposes, the points below must be implemented in the application:
+For security purposes, the following points must be implemented in the application:

-• SDK should be locked when the application moves into background state
+- The SDK should be locked when the application moves to the background.

-• SDK should be locked when application shows login screen to Users
+- The SDK should be locked when the application displays the login screen to users.

-• SDK lock status should be checked before calling any enrollment APIs
+- The SDK’s lock status should be checked before calling any enrollment APIs.